 As an IT practitioner, you manage a large number of printers.
 You need to be able to quickly identify errors across all printers in your environment.

-- Verify that you deployed the add-on to the search heads and Splunk Universal Forwarders on the monitored systems.
+- Verify that you deployed the Splunk Add-on for Microsoft Windows to the search heads and Splunk Universal Forwarders on the monitored systems.
 For more information, see About installing Splunk add-ons.

 - Enable the